- 1How to spend one week in Oahu, Hawaii

 Pro-tip #10: The buses do have signs indicating that anything taking up a large amount of space that would prevent someone having a seat is not permitted.
 I took my small backpack and only had one additional carry bag, but if you shop up a storm you may need to look at an Uber back to your hotel.

 If the Ukelele Factory is not your style and you’d prefer to spend the whole day shopping you may wish to think about a trip to the Waikele outlets instead.
 About 30 minutes from Waikiki, there are over 50 outlet stores at Waikele.
-You can take an organised tour from Waikiki or book a shuttle through Roberts Hawaii for USD $18 per adult for a round trip.
+You can book the Waikele shuttle to transport between the outlet and Waikiki hotels.

 Day 5 – History